graemer957/helloworld-swift-framework/README.md

 - Disable `Apple Generic` versioning system, by navigating at project level into `Build Settings`, then deleting the `Current Project Version`, `Versioning Name Prefix` and `Versioning System` settings
 - Add new target of type `Single View Application` called `Demo`, that will consume the framework and can be used for development and demo purposes
 - Add the `HelloWorld.framework` as a dependancy of the Demo target by navigating to `General > Embedded Binaries` and tapping +

+# Usage
+- To compile `HelloWorld.framework` suitable for distribution, build the `Framework` target.
+The selected device is ignored.
+You will find your built framework in the `release` directory.
+- During development choose the `Demo` target and run it against your target device.
+This will build the framework for the selected platform and architecture only.

 # Resources
 - Original script for building framework (http://stackoverflow.com/a/35766033)